ImperialCollegeLondon/grad_school_git_course/_episodes/l1-03-branching-merging.md

 of commit history wit multiple branches and merges"){:class="img-responsive"}

 * We see branching points and merging points.
-* Main line development is often called `master`.
+* Main line development is often called `main`.
-* Other than this convention there is nothing special about `master`, it is just a branch.
+* Other than this convention there is nothing special about `main`, it is just a branch.
 * Commits form a directed acyclic graph (arrows point from parent commits to child commits).